joemoose/psiops/docs/equipment.md

 - Items occupy **1** inventory slot unless otherwise specified.
 - Small items, such as grenades, can be bundled so that multiple units occupy **1** slot.
 If only one of the bundled items is carried, it still takes up **1** slot.
-- Other small, standard items, such as a combat knife or the individual components of your basic kit, don't take up a slot.
+- Other small, standard items, such as a combat knife or the individual components of your basic kit, don’t take up a slot.
 - Bulky, heavy, or two-handed items occupy **2** slots.
 - Ballistic armor occupies **1–3** slots, depending on its level of protection.
 - Enormous equipment that can be carried by a single person requires **3** or more slots.
-- Equipment that requires two people to lift can't be stored in your inventory.
+- Equipment that requires two people to lift can’t be stored in your inventory.
 Other transport methods will be needed.

 ### Retrieval